sattler/cmb-assignment-2/README.md

     - h1: `python -m group3.server.efficient_server`
     - sta1: `python -m group3.client.efficient_client`

-The client currently always loads the index.html
+The client currently always loads the `index.html` and the received data is stored in `./downloads`